“All that we see or seem is but a dream within a dream” – Edgar Allen Poe

 As I walked across campus towards the Registrars office to make my exit official, the sun had miraculously appeared.
-Students were coming “out of the woodwork” with their blankets and dogs to occupy the large swaths of grass between the magnificent ivy bricked buildings on campus.
-Dogs played joyously in a brilliant green backdrop worthy of Ireland as students conversed under the rare Fall gift of the Pacific Northwest.
+Students had come “out of the woodwork” with their blankets and dogs occupying the large swaths of grass between the magnificent ivy bricked buildings on campus.
+Dogs played joyously in a brilliant green backdrop worthy of Ireland as everyone conversed under the rare Fall gift of the Pacific Northwest.

 As I turned up the walkway towards the Registrars I heard a voice call out “Pablo!”
 Looking over I saw Sara, waving enthusiastically coming towards me.
 Moving toward her in kind, I was greeted by an equally excited Martin, galloping into a kingsize jump up with all the trimmings.
-My heart filled in the spaces between its beats until my eyes welled.
+My heart filled in the spaces between its beats causing my eyes to well up.